canonical/tegra-snap-samples/cudnn-samples/README.md

 This snap packages software coming from the `libcudnn9-samples` .deb package from [nvidia's software repository](https://repo.download.nvidia.com/jetson/).

 For compilation, we need cuda and cudnn libraries.
-We stage `nvidia-tegra-drivers-36` directly as a package and implement the `tensorrt-libs-cuda-12` content interface provided by the [tensorrt-libs snap](../tensorrt-libs/) for the necessary cuda and tensorrt runtime libraries.
+We stage the `nvidia-l4t-cuda` L4T package directly and implement the `tensorrt-libs-cuda-12` content interface provided by the [tensorrt-libs snap](../tensorrt-libs/) for the necessary cuda and tensorrt runtime libraries.
 We also need to plug into the hardware-observe and opengl interfaces for the necessary hardware access.

 In this snap, we package the 4 cuDNN samples `conv_sample`, `mnistCUDNN`, `RNN_v8.0` and multiHeadAttention.
 The samples are built by navigating to the respective directories in `$CRAFT_PART_INSTALL/usr/src/cudnn_samples_v9` and running `make`.
 In the `multiHeadAttention` sample, we need to make some additional changes to the sources in order to execute the samples correctly.